livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * Extension services cannot modify protocol behavior or core manager invariants.
 * Failure or misbehavior of an extension service cannot corrupt core managers.
 * Extension services cannot impersonate other applications.

+These guarantees restate the app domain and isolation rules defined in `01-protocol/01-identifiers-and-namespaces.md`, `01-protocol/02-object-model.md`, and the authorization posture in `01-protocol/06-access-control-model.md`.

 ## 8. OperationContext integration